peterbarry/udacity-self-driving-ND-behavioral_cloning-car-sim/udacity-sd-nd-behavioral-cloning.md

 The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the Lenet ...
+I thought this model might be appropriate because it is a generic netowrk and performed well on traffic sign classification

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+To combat the overfitting, I first added more data.

-To combat the overfitting, I modified the model so that ...
+Then I updated to the nvidia model, added dropout and contunied to collect data for areas where the car went off the track.
+The process was time consuming, in many cases adding new data for a target corner/condition resulted in failing ealier in the track.
+The approach was to add full data sets of good runs AND new data for area where the track was particularaly different (eg sandbank runoff near bridge)

-Then I ...
+I do have a concern that I'm contanimated my model in these iterations but in general I was adding more data not changing the network so I dont believe I'm contaminating the netowrk through the updates I make.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....